-\paragraph{Over-reliance on the autoregressive state.} The above analysis highlights a fundamental problem we call over-reliance on the autoregressive state.
-Intuitively, it states that an autoregressive state plays an ambiguous role.
-If the state is on-trajectory, it helps the model as it provides useful information for the next state.
+The analysis in Section \ref{sec:theory} highlights a fundamental problem we call over-reliance on the autoregressive state.
+Intuitively, it states that for a naive autoregressive model the autoregressive state plays an ambiguous role: If the state is on-trajectory, it helps the model as it provides useful information for the next state.
 If the state is off-trajectory, the model may still make use of it for prediction and drift off further.

-In principle, the only way for the model to correct an off-trajectory autoregressive state is with informative measurements.
-This excludes edge cases, e.g., where the model converges to a global steady state. \\ Ideally, a model would detect when the autoregressive state drifts off and decrease its influence on the prediction.
-Depending on the informativeness of the measurements, it could increase its reliance on measurement information or capture the inherent uncertainty in a different way. \\ Over-reliance on autoregressive state is also influenced by the training strategy.
+\paragraph{Measurement informativeness and uncertainty modeling.} In principle, the only way for the model to correct an off-trajectory autoregressive state is with informative measurements (this excludes edge cases, e.g., where the model converges to a global steady state).
+Ideally, a model would detect when the autoregressive state drifts off and decrease its influence on the prediction.
+This can theoretically be achieved by a model which models the state uncertainty explicitly.
+However reliable uncertainty modeling for high-dimensional state spaces and long trajectories is a challenging open research problem.

+\paragraph{Training paradigm.} Over-reliance on autoregressive state is also influenced by the training strategy.
 Autoregressive models are usually trained with teacher-forcing, where the ground-truth previous state $\bm{x}_t$ is used to predict the next state $\bm{x}_{t+1}$.
 As these states are highly correlated, the model might learn to over-rely on $\bm{x}_t$ and under-rely on $\bm{m}_{t+1}$.
-This could potentially be mitigated by training techniques such as generalized teacher forcing \citep{hess2023generalized_teacher_forcing} or unrolled training \citep{kohl2023benchmarkingARDiff}. \\ How much information is taken from the autoregressive state is indicated by $\bm{J}_t(\bm{x}_t)$.
+This could potentially be mitigated by training techniques such as generalized teacher forcing \citep{hess2023generalized_teacher_forcing} or unrolled training \citep{kohl2023benchmarkingARDiff}.

+\paragraph{Connection to Jacobian.} How much information is taken from the autoregressive state is indicated by $\bm{J}_t(\bm{x}_t)$.
 To avoid autoregressive error accumulation, the Jacobian product series should ideally have a small norm.
 Notice that parallel-in-time models predict $\bm{x}_{[t-h,t]} = f_\theta(\bm{m}_{[k,t]}, \eta)$ without any recurrence.
 Consequently the Jacobians are all zero-matrices.